techidock/open-source/channel_area/README.md

 The **Inspect** section lets you measure distances.
 Enable measurements and click once to start an arrow; move the mouse to see the length and click again to set it.
 Arrowheads are drawn at both ends of the line and you can drag them afterwards to adjust the measurement.
 When an arrowhead is selected it turns black and follows the cursor until you release the mouse.
 Use **Clear** to remove the arrow.

 You can also set the real-world size represented by the canvas.
 The **New Channel** dialog includes *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm.
 These values define how many millimetres span the canvas and all width, height and area readouts scale accordingly.
+Changing the draw size no longer alters the channel itself—only the scale used for the measurements and labels.